ProPwn/HashChecker/README.md

 - Now let's say a trusted publisher upload a legit file and its computed SHA256 checksum
 - You download the file, compute the SHA256 hash on your side, and verify that the SHA256 hashes correspond ...
 - And they don't...
 - DO NOT USE THIS FILE!!!
-It is possibly infected/tampered/broken and we can no longer assume it is what the publisher originally intented to share
+It is possibly infected/tampered/broken and we can no longer assume it is what the publisher originally intended to share
-- Try re-downloading the file, from another source if possible or contact the publisher to get more infos
+- Try re-downloading the file, from another source if possible or contact the publisher to get more info

 >Example 3:
 - Now let's say a trusted publisher upload a legit file and its computed SHA1 checksum